Writing about research design, business, social sciences, humanities

 One step, two step in methodology section

 The research will be centred on a set of in-depth semi-structured interviews with up to 20 young heterosexual men between the ages of 18 to 26 (step one, describes how data were obtained). … The research informants will not be a statistically representative sample of young heterosexual men, or of heterosexual men in general.
-I do not claim to be able to generalise from the interviewees to wider populations of heterosexual men.
-Instead, I use the men’s accounts to test claims in the literature about heterosexual men’s understandings and about heterosexual masculinity, to examine the detailed operation of particular meanings in men’s personal narratives, and to theorise about understandings which may be present in the lives of young heterosexual men in Australia.
+Instead, I use the men’s accounts to test claims in the literature about heterosexual men’s understandings of sexuality and about heterosexual masculinity, to examine the operation of particular meanings in men’s personal narratives in Australia.
 I am not interested in the informants as a group from which to generate statistics on what proportion do or don’t practise a particular sexual behaviour, but in the details of each man’s life and the ways in which particular sexual meanings, understandings and practices are related (step two, links the method to the aim).

 - The methodological assumption underpinning this research is ... .
 This was used to ... (describe research design, step one).
 Hence the research aims to ... (link back to research aim, step two).